industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ### Offline Download

-You can create an offline runtime project in WinCC Unified Online Engineering by clicking on the download offline project button:
+You can create an offline runtime project in WinCC Unified Online Engineering by clicking on the 'Download' button in the section 'Offline download':

 ![offdown1](graphics/offdwon1.PNG)

-Then, in WinCC Unified Runtime on IE you can upload the file that was downloaded by clicking on the upload button:
+Then, in WinCC Unified Runtime on IE you can upload the file that was downloaded by clicking on the 'Upload' button:

 ![offdown2](graphics/offdwon2.PNG)

 ## Alarms

-The alarms are created at the desired trigger tag.
-In this case at a internal tag.
+The alarms are created at the desired trigger tag - in this case at an internal tag.
 We can create two different types: analog and discrete alarms.
 The alarm type depends on the selected tag data type.
 For this example we are creating both.

-For the analog ones, an int tag is created:
+For the analog alarms, an 'Int' tag is created:

 ![alarms1](graphics/alarms1.PNG)

-On the bottom, in the analog alarms part we create all the alarms we need with its conditions:
+On the bottom menu, tab 'Analog alarms', we create all the alarms we need with it's conditions:

 ![alarms2](graphics/alarms2.PNG)

-For the discrete alarms, the creation is made in the same way, but the data type must be Word:
+For the discrete alarms, the creation is made in the same way, but the data type must be 'Word':

 ![alarms3](graphics/alarms3.PNG)

-And on the bottom as same as before, the alarms are created:
+On the bottom menu, tab 'Analog alarms', the alarms are created:

 ![alarms4](graphics/alarms4.PNG)